18 October 2020

 Common confusions

-Recognizing fascism
+Understanding fascism

-I think scholar David Griffin provides the best single thesis, summarizing fascism as “palingenetic ultranationalism”: a dream of violent national rebirth.
-He finds many other characteristics common among fascist movements, but with all the variation between them, he says that reflects its core.
+I think scholar David Griffin provides the most useful single thesis, summarizing fascism as “palingenetic ultranationalism”: a dream of violent, transformative national rebirth.
+He and other scholars find a host of characteristics common among fascist movements, but his description of that dream as the “core” of fascism helps see through confusion created by the ways in which fascist movements vary dramatically.

 Fascism’s myth

-The Conspiracy Theory offers a paradoxically comforting nightmare.
-Someone is in control of All This.
-The world can be made right simply by eliminating Them. [⋯] Since Nazis put The Jews at the top of the list of Those Who Corrupt, drawing on the Protocols and its decendants, it is tempting to imagine that antisemitism is part of the definition of fascism.
+Since Nazis put The Jews at the top of the list of Those Who Corrupt, drawing on the Protocols and its decendants, it is tempting to imagine that antisemitism is part of the definition of fascism.
 But neither fascism nor The Conspiracy Theory are always or simply antisemitic.

 Fascism’s method

-Fascism in the US
+In the US

 MAGA

-For a long time, I referred to DJT and Team Trump as “para-fascist”: the differences from historical fascism were sufficient to make me hesitant, but the resemblances were too strong to ignore.
-Partly this reflected how Trump himself is barely interested in politics qua politics, rather being driven by his personal narcissism.
-Fascism reflects his fundamental urges rather than his considered ideology.
-It emerges at least as much from the team & movement around him as it does from him personally.
+For a long time, I referred to DJT and Team Trump as “para-fascist”: the differences from historical fascism were sufficient to give me pause while the resemblances were too strong to ignore.
+Partly this reflected how Trump himself is barely interested in politics qua politics, driven instead by his personal narcissism.
+He is fascist in his fundamental urges rather than out of any considered ideology.
+The fascist qualities of his movement reflect the team he attracts and him learning to appeal to his supporters.

-Looking again at The Conspiracy Theory, we should recognize how American fascism has adapted to the pseudo-philo-semitism of Christian nationalism.
+Returning to The Conspiracy Theory, we should recognize how American fascism has adapted to the pseudo-philo-semitism of Christian nationalism.

 Many contemporary fascists cast trans people as Them, a frightening and frighteningly effective innovation, since in amplifying fascism’s anxieties about masculinity, in being a small-yet-pervasive population, in and many other ways trans people fulfill the function of Them in fascism and The Conspiracy Theory even better than Jews do.

 After originally writing this post I came to rely on it heavily, and have thus made a number of edits since.
-In particular, the initial version implied that the Confederacy and original Klan were simply fascist, which was misleading — they differ in a fraught relationship with the Westphalian nation-state and other ways.
+In particular, the initial version implied that the Confederacy and original Klan were simply fascist, which was misleading — they differ in a fraught relationship with the Westphalian nation-state, and in other ways.
 In refining the phrasing on that point and many other things, I have tried to bring greater clarity without destroying the sense.

 Nonviolence